Hummus: A Dataset of Humorous Multimodal Metaphor Use: Dataset Creation

 Humorous metaphor use is identified in two steps: humor understanding and metaphor identification.
 Image-caption pairs are tagged \enquote{Yes}, \enquote{No}, \enquote{WIDLII (While In Doubt, Leave It In)}, or \enquote{Discard} at this stage.
 Given an image-caption pair, the annotator first employs the incongruity-resolution approach to understand the humor: They note down all possible incongruities in the image and see how the caption resolves those incongruities.
 If the annotator fails to understand the humor (incongruities remain unresolved), the item is tagged as \enquote{Discard}.

 If the annotator understands the humor, they proceed to determine whether the humor involves metaphor use---whether it can be attributed to any cross-domain mapping, or a process of conceptualizing/depicting one thing in terms of another.
-If the answer is a definite yes or no, the item is marked as \enquote{Yes} or \enquote{No} respectively.
-If the annotator is uncertain, the item is marked as \enquote{WIDLII} instead.
-We adopt this strategy from the annotation scheme behind the VUA corpus \cite{steen-etal-2010-mipvu}.
-Both \enquote{Yes} and \enquote{WIDLII} items participate in the subsequent stage of detailed metaphor annotation; this allows us to avoid mistakenly marking an interesting or implicit case of metaphor use as non-metaphorical.
+If the annotator is certain that metaphor use is involved---in other words, they already have an idea of which conceptual metaphor is used---they give a \enquote{Yes} label to the image-caption pair.
+On the other hand, the annotator may either \textit{a)} feel certain that the humor has nothing to do with underlying conceptual metaphors, or \textit{b)} suspect that the humor involves underlying conceptual metaphors, but cannot immediately specify the target and source domains.
+In such cases, the item is labeled as \textit{a)} \enquote{No} and \textit{b)} \enquote{WIDLII} respectively.
+Both \enquote{Yes} and \enquote{WIDLII} items participate in the subsequent stage of detailed metaphor annotation.

+We adopt this strategy from the annotation scheme behind the VUA corpus \cite{steen-etal-2010-mipvu} to avoid creating false negatives.
+It also helps with efficiency and consistency: WIDLII items essentially correspond to knowledge gaps in the annotator despite their expertise in metaphor research, and are likely to cluster around specific conceptual metaphors.
+Dealing with them after forming a general impression of all the cartoons not only allows for a more efficient workflow, but also ensures that the annotation is consistent across instantiations of the same metaphor.